Manishnagda/week-1-and-week-2/README.md

 ├── requirements.txt           # Python dependencies
 ├── .gitignore                # Git ignore file
 ├── README.md                  # Project documentation
+├── model/                     # Model directory (created after training) │   └── plant_disease_model.h5 # Trained CNN model
+└── PlantVillage/              # Dataset folder (not in git)
+    └── PlantVillage/          # Actual dataset images organized by class
 ```

+**Note**:
+- `model/` folder and `model.h5` are excluded from git due to size
-**Note**: `model.h5` and dataset folders are excluded from git due to size.
-You need to train the model or download it separately.
+- `PlantVillage/` dataset folder is excluded from git
+- You need to train the model or download it separately

 ## Model Details